quarkslab/crypto-condor/CONTRIBUTING.md

 The external dependencies are (not including Python packages):

 - [poetry](https://python-poetry.org/).
-- A TeX Live installation (on Debian the required packages should be `pandoc texlive texlive-latex-extra`).
 - GNU Make and gcc.
 - [protoc](https://grpc.io/docs/protoc-installation/), the protobuf compiler.